mautic/mautic/app/bundles/CacheBundle/README.md

 Enables PSR-6 and PSR-16 caching.
 Check: [Symfony Cache Component](https://symfony.com/doc/3.4/components/cache.html)

-## Installation

-Install this plugin as submodule into plugins directory.

 ## Namespace versus tag

 This bundle introduces tags to cache.
 All its adapters are fully tag